TonyReet/TYSnapshotScroll/README_EN.md

 -------
 + Fix bug on iOS13,please update the lastest version(0.1.4)

++ Pelease use real machine to debug, simulator has some problems
 -------
 ### Cocoapods
 - 1、Add the following line to your Podfile: